bpaauwe/WeatherFlow/README.md

 The WeatherFlow nodeserver keeps track of the version number and when a profile rebuild is necessary.
 The profile/version.txt will contain the WeatherFlow profile_version which is updated in server.json when the profile should be rebuilt.

 # Release Notes

+- 0.1.0 04/18/2018
+   - Initial version published in the Polyglot node server store

 - 0.0.1 04/15/2018
    - Initial version published to github